MSCA-DN-Digital-Finance/WP3_eXplainable_and_Fair_AI/IRP1/Code/rl_project_group_6/readme.md

 Every experiment is self‑contained—it ships the exact generators, environment definition, configuration, and the results it produces—so you can reproduce or extend any part of the study without touching the rest.

+N.B.: Experiment 4_1 and 4_2 correspond to Experiment 1 and Experiment 2 in our paper.

 ---

 ## Repository layout